scass91/MessageApp/README.md

 $ rackup
-The app should now be available in your browser at localhost:9292 Input your messages and see them in reverse chronological order The first 20 characters of a message will be displayed, in order to see the full contents of a message, click on it
+The app should now be available in your browser at localhost:9292 Input your messages and see them in reverse chronological order The first 20 characters of a message will be displayed In order to see the full contents of a message, click on it
 ```

 ![Imgur](https://i.imgur.com/O99yX9r.png)